 I hadn’t hit any other iron, either in testing or just trying out a friend’s or a demo from the pro shop, that performed as well for me as my irons.
 So, they immediately had my attention

-Looks: These clubs are elegant and compact and very nice to look at.
+Looks: These clubs are elegant and compact.
 They frame the ball nicely and gave me the confidence I could swing away at the ball even though they are just a bit smaller than my current set.
 I attribute this to the slightly thicker top-line.

 Distance: This is one of the things that got my attention immediately.
 Easy distance.
 The ball jumps off the face of my irons when I hit them solidly, but I also maintain control.
 I didn’t have to “go after” them.

-Shape: I was able to hit draws and fades as easily with these clubs as with mine.
+Shape: I was able to hit draws and fades just fine with these.

-Forgiveness: As forgiving as game-improvement clubs can be.
-I hit the majority of my irons shots toward the toe and probably got 95% or more of my normal distance- it seemed.
+Forgiveness: Decent forgiveness.
+I hit the majority of my irons shots toward the toe and probably got 85% or more of my normal distance- it seemed.

-Mid – Low Handicap: I think this club will work exceptionally well for you.
+Mid – Low Handicap: I think this club will work fine for you.
 It did for me at least, and I’m no ball-striking genie.
 I’ve been thinking about moving to a smaller clubhead for a while and these clubs would be an easy transition for me.